rtouch-dev/r-touch/README.md

 # r-touch
-A small re-creation of "touch" bash command setting an alias is reccomended
+The modern replacement for "touch" bash command setting an alias is reccomended

 # bin